wp-staging/wp-staging/readme.txt

 <h3> Why should i use a staging website? </h3>

 Plugin updates and theme customizations should be tested on a staging platform first.
-Its recommended to have the staging platforme on the same server where the production website is located.
+Its recommended to have the staging platform on the same server where the production website is located.
 When you run a plugin update or plan to install a new one, it is a necessary task to check first the modifications on a clone of your production website.
 This makes sure that any modifications is  working on your website without throwing unexpected errors or preventing your site from loading.
 (Better known as the wordpress blank page error)